 What is challenging behaviour?

-Individuals with various disabilities may, at times, exhibit physically and/or verbally aggressive and/or self-injurious behaviour.
+Individuals with various disabilities and complex needs may, at times, exhibit physically and/or verbally aggressive and/or self-injurious behaviour.

 How can we help?

-Many of the people we support with behaviours that challenge have endured a number of placement breakdowns and hospital admissions before choosing us.
+Many of the people we support that display challenging behaviours have endured a number of placement breakdowns and hospital admissions before choosing us.
 Achieve together appropriately safeguards people with complex emotional and behavioural difficulties whilst supporting them to exercise full choice and control using pro-active and positive means of managing behaviours that challenge, including diligent risk management.
 We use clear, multi-agency risk assessments and strategies and high levels of supervision, where required, to facilitate inclusion.

 Achieve together believes that all behaviour is meaningful and a form of communication.
 Positive behaviour is most likely to occur if a person has a good quality of life and can: